RollerCoaster Tycoon 2

-RollerCoaster Tycoon 2 is a 2002 construction and management simulation game developed by Chris Sawyer and published by Infogrames Interactive.
+RollerCoaster Tycoon 2 is a 2002 construction and management simulation game developed by Chris Sawyer and published by Infogrames.
 Released for Windows as the sequel to RollerCoaster Tycoon, the game simulates the management of amusement parks.

 The features and expansions were ported to RollerCoaster Tycoon Classic in 2017.
 OpenRCT2, an open-source game engine recreation, was first released in 2015.